 There are four basic steps to the wire forming process that have to be considered when making the decision for having a part or component wire formed.
 They include the selection of the proper type of wire for the application, straightening the wire before it is processed, the application of force to create the design configuration, and the need for secondary processing.

 Wire is stored in coils and has to be straightened before processing.
 During the straightening, stress deformities accumulated in storage have to be removed.
 Machine rolling is used to straighten wire.
-Uncontrolled irregularities can lead to a poor wire form.
-The video below, from Better Wire and Press, is an example of wire straightening and cutting to lengths.
+Uncontrolled irregularities can lead to poor wire form.

 The need for finishing depends on the type of product.
 Wire forming may not require finishing depending on the design of the product.
 There are cases where cuts, grooves, heading, coining, swaging, and other after production adjustments have to be made.
 The most important function is ensuring that burrs and sharp edges are adjusted and removed.